JordonH03/markdown-resume/src/resume.md

 ### Vinyl Music | <span class="skills"> JavaScript, TailwindCSS, HTML, CSS </span> <time> 2023 </time>

 - Worked in a team of 4 to design and implement a visually appealing high-fidelity vertical prototype for a music library and player
-- Implemented **page history functionality** in JavaScript, enabling navigation through the interface that adapts to user input
+- Implemented page history functionality in JavaScript, enabling **interface navigation that adapts to user input**

 <!-- ### Circuit Breaker | <span class="skills"> Godot Game Engine, GDScript </span>  <time> 2023 </time>